Mynchro/Nebula-Odyssey/README.md

 #### Registration
 Visit Nebula Odyssey and click on "Sign Up".
-Create an account using your email or social login.
+Create an account using your email.
-Verify your email to activate the account.

 #### Installation
 No installation is required; simply log in and begin exploring the galaxy!

 #### First Steps
-Customize your avatar.
 Visit your first planet and gather resources.
 Join the community in multiplayer mode.
 Optional: Configure Settings